Wondering If Methodists Observe Lent? Get the Facts

-Throughout the centuries, Lent has provided opportunities for Christians to slow down and examine themselves as a way to prepare for observing the death of Jesus Christ.
+Throughout the centuries, Lent has provided opportunities for Christians to slow down and examine themselves to prepare to observe Jesus Christ’s death.
 This aligns with the emphasis that Methodists have historically placed on intentional, purposeful Christian living.
 This invites the question: Do Methodists celebrate Lent?

 Many Methodists observe Lent, although it is not required that they do.
 For Methodists, as with other Christians, Lent begins on Ash Wednesday and ends on Holy Saturday.
 A Methodist may give up eating meat or other pleasurable activities to enhance their focus and express their dependency on God.